iEngage/java-sdk/docs/IdeaApi.md

 <a name="getIdeaFollowers"></a>
 # **getIdeaFollowers**
-> VerveResponseUserList getIdeaFollowers(ideaId, start, end, loggedInUserId, accessToken, clientToken)
+> VerveResponseUserList getIdeaFollowers(ideaId, start, end, requesterId, clientToken, accessToken)

 Get list of followers for this idea